install4j HelpDownload

 • Customize version info [Windows]

 If selected, you can customize the fields of the Windows version info in the nested properties.
-A windows version info is always generated for the executable with default values for product name and file version taken from the general settings.
+A Windows version info resource is always generated for the executable with default values for product name and file version taken from the general settings.

 • Copyright [Configuration]